Naming of District Facilities

 - statement of why a school should be named after the person

 When deemed unusual or appropriate, the board may take steps to rename school facilities or portions thereof.
 An appropriate use of the former name should be determined before the change is made.
 In renaming a facility or portion of one, the provisions set forth above shall be followed.

 Recommendations for name changes shall be received at any time during the year and referred to the administration for comments and input from the school community involved.
-The board shall review all such proposals and input at its May board briefing and shall vote on any recommendation to the full board at its June regular board meeting.
-Proposed changes must be submitted before April 1 to be included in that year"s consideration process.
+The board shall review all such proposals and input at its February Board Briefing Meeting and shall vote on any recommendation to the full board at its March Regular Board Meeting.
+Proposed changes must be submitted before January 1 to be included in that year’s consideration process.

 Naming Portions of Buildings